Home Décor DIY: The Complete Guide to Refinishing a Table or Coffee Table (Especially If You're a Beginner)

 - Follow the same steps as the first layer of stain, keeping special care to stay with the grain of the wood.

-- Let it dry – and again this time I also left my table for two days to dry – not by choice this time, but because I had to work.
+- Let it dry.
+This time I also left my table for two days to dry, not by choice this time, but because I had to work.
 However, it worked out perfectly because it was completely dry by the next time I was able to work on it again.

 Step 13: Lightly Sand Over the Stain.